 NotifyDocketingComplete

 The Court Record MDE MUST invoke the NotifyDocketingComplete operation on the Filing Review MDE that invoked a RecordDocketing operation as a callback message to indicate whether the filing was accepted or rejected by the court record system.
 If the Court Record MDE rejected the filing, an explanation MUST be provided.
 If the Court Record MDE accepts the filing, the docketing information (e.g. date and time the document was entered into the court record, judge assigned, document identifiers, nc:DocumentFileControlID, and next court event scheduled) MUST be provided.
-The operation MAY return the docketed documents or links to the documents, but MUST include the [FIPS 180-2] SHA 256 document hash.
+The operation MAY return the docketed documents or links to the documents.
+If either is returned it MUST also include the [FIPS 180-4] SHA 256 document hash.
 The Filing Review MDE responds synchronously with an cbrn:MessageStatus to acknowledge the callback message.

 NotifyFilingReviewComplete